EnterpriseDB/tpa/docs/platform-aws.md

 ### AMI (required)

-You must specify an AMI to use.
+You must specify an AMI to use:

     ec2_ami:
       Name: xxx